Career / Career Progression

 The most vulnerable part of your network is your end users.
 Your IT staff has probably completed some security training, even if it's just the security portion of Network+ or CCNA.
 If not, then you can start them down the right path.

-But your users are out there on the internet, potentially opening your network up to attack.
-Don't forget to equip them with end-user security training, or at least give them a few tips to keep them (and your network) safe.
+But your users are on the internet, potentially opening your network up to attack.
+Remember to equip them with end-user security training or at least give them a few tips to keep them (and your network) safe.

 With an average of $3.62 million for a data breach, you should be able to convince upper management to invest in better security software, hardware, and training.